LB-642

 Plain Language

-Deployers of high-risk AI systems must exercise reasonable care to protect consumers from each known risk of algorithmic discrimination.
-Full compliance with all deployer obligations under Section 4 creates a rebuttable presumption of reasonable care, but only in AG enforcement actions.
-This is the overarching deployer duty — the specific compliance obligations that follow (risk management, impact assessments, consumer notifications) flesh out what reasonable care requires in practice.
+Deployers of high-risk AI systems must exercise reasonable care to protect consumers from known algorithmic discrimination risks.
+Compliance with all deployer obligations in Section 4 creates a rebuttable presumption of reasonable care, applicable only in AG enforcement actions.
+This is the deployer counterpart to the developer's reasonable care obligation in Section 3(1).

 Statutory Text